Does Remote Work Affect Your Family Life? [10 Recommendations to Keep a Healthy Work-Life Balance]

 Why Maintaining a Healthy Work-Life Balance Is Important

 So, does working remotely influence family life?
-While it's undeniable that working at home as a parent can have many benefits, it can also be very challenging.
+While it’s undeniable that working at home as a parent can have many benefits, it can also be very challenging.
 For instance, you may be on a very important work call when your kids come stumbling in, crying for your attention.
+There’s also the threat of overtime abuse since the line between office and personal life has been blurred.
 Also, the submission of an important project may be due in a few hours when suddenly your area is hit by a power outage.

 Despite these challenges, remote work should still be considered as work.
 This calls for discipline, professionalism, commitment, and better time management since the productivity of a remote worker can be negatively impacted when there is a poor work-life balance.